kauaevertondelira/Kauaevertondelira/README.md

 I am a Full-Stack Developer studying Systems Development at SENAI Diadema.
 I work across interface, application logic, and database layers, building software with REST APIs, Firebase integrations, relational data models, and responsive layouts.

-I learn through implementation.
-I like tracing a feature from the screen to the database, understanding each decision along the way, and testing different approaches before settling on one.
-Working across the full stack helps me see how choices in one layer affect the rest of the system.
+I learn through hands-on practice, directly during implementation.
+I like to trace every feature from the UI, paying special attention to functions and component rendering to maximize the user experience (UI/UX).
+Evaluating choices at each stage and experimenting with different scenarios gives me a broad perspective on how every development detail impacts the application's final architecture.

 ### Development interests